-Harrington Re has engaged AXIS Reinsurance Managers Limited ("ARM"), a wholly-owned subsidiary of AXIS Capital, to act as its Liability Manager pursuant to a long-term services agreement.
-The Liability Manager manages the day-to-day underwriting activities of the Company subject to the provisions of the services agreement and the oversight of management and the Board of Directors of the Company.
-The services agreement also provides for ARM to provide certain other services to the Company, including claims handling, actuarial, risk management and information technology support as specified in the services agreement.
+Harrington Re has engaged AXIS Reinsurance Managers Limited ("ARM"), a wholly-owned subsidiary of AXIS Capital, to act as its Liability Manager pursuant to the long-term Services Agreement.
+The Liability Manager manages the day-to-day underwriting activities of the Company subject to the provisions of the Services Agreement and the oversight of management and the Board of Directors of the Company.
+The Services Agreement also provides for ARM to provide certain other services to the Company, including claims handling, risk management and information technology support as specified in the Services Agreement.